In this article, I will attempt to answer the #1 question I get: where do I find high-value clients?

 Finally, once you’ve established a habit where you’re constantly producing value for others, you need to make it clear that you can produce similar value for whoever’s listening.

-I’m working this week with a client in San Francisco, but flew in early last week.
-A few days ago (Friday), I visited some old friends of mine at a particularly large consultancy in town.
-While there, I ran into some people who were running their startup out of their, and started talking with them.
+I was working with a client in San Francisco, but flew in early to visit some friends.
+I visited some old friends of mine at a particularly large consultancy in town.
+While there, I ran into some people who were running their startup out of there and started talking with them.